csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 current←neighbor

-**Figure 4.2** The hill-climbing search algorithm, which is the most basic local search tech- nique.
+**Figure 4.2** The hill-climbing search algorithm, which is the most basic local search technique.
 At each step the current node is replaced by the best neighbor; in this version, that means the neighbor with the highest VALUE, but if a heuristic cost estimate h is used, we would find the neighbor with the lowest h.

 **4.1.1 Hill-climbing search**